stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): You can use the DROP= and KEEP= data set options in parentheses after a SAS data set name.
 - Question (meisenbach-stat6250): When should you use concatenate?
 - Answer (meisenbach-stat6250): When both datasets essentially have the same columns and the missing columns are non-essential.
+- Question (dlee117−stat6250): When can you not concatenate multiple data sets?
+- Answer (dlee117-stat6250): Any common variable must have the same type attribute.